 - Documentation outside of 1st party is still lacking

-- Jobs and workflow are integrated, can make configs a little difficult to understand if you need a high level summary
+- Jobs and workflows are integrated, which can make configs a little difficult to understand if you need a high-level summary

 - Need to use GitHub